vwxyzjn/cleanrl/docs/rl-algorithms/sac.md

     \alpha^{*}_t = \text{argmin}_{\alpha_t} \mathbb{E}_{a_t \sim \pi^{*}_t} \big[ -\alpha_t \, \text{log}\pi^{*}_t(a_t \vert s_t; \alpha_t) - \alpha_t \mathcal{H} \big],
 $$

-where $\mathcal{H}$ represents the _target entropy_, the desired lower-bound for the expected entropy of the policy over the trajectory distribution induced by the latter.
+where $\mathcal{H}$ represents the _target entropy_, the desired lower bound for the expected entropy of the policy over the trajectory distribution induced by the latter.
 As a heuristic for the _target entropy_, the authors use the dimension of the action space of the task.

 ## Implementation details